agardnerIT/site/_posts/2017/2017-03-19-batch-job-monitoring-dynatrace.md

 ![]({{ site.baseurl }}/images/postimages/batch-monitoring-dynatrace-1.png)

-ADDING SENSORS & CREATING PUREPATHS
+## Adding Sensors & Creating Purepaths

 At this point, you won’t have any purepaths.
 Remember, I told you that we’d need to create some custom sensor rules?
 Time to do that.
 This will tell Dynatrace where to begin the purepath.